ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 KSYS dup_event_processing has been updated ksysmgr mod system custom_script_timeout=2
 KSYS custom_script_timeout has been updated
+Note: The value in the sa_ping_timer attribute and the hmc_ping_timer attribute must be in the range 10 and 30.
+You can view the configured value in the output of the ksysmgr query system command.
 ```

 ### To change the notification level of your system to receive notification for all critical errors and warnings of all events: